Curricular Practical Training (CPT)

 Q. My degree program does not require an internship, does this mean I cannot participate in an off campus internship?

 A. Not necessarily.
-You may still be eligible to apply for CPT if you and your Academic Advisor can document how the training is an integral part of your course of study still in progress.
-You will be required to enroll in either an internship credit or an independence study course specifically designed for this purpose.
+You may still be eligible to apply for CPT if you and your Academic Advisor can document how the training is an integral part of your course of study still in progress AND you can enroll in either an internship credit or an independent study course specifically designed for the purpose of evaluating your CPT experience for academic credit toward your degree.

 A. While there are no regulations that prevent this, it is not recommended that students hold an on-campus position while completing CPT.
-To best assess your specific situation, please be sure to speak with an international student advisor.
+To best assess your specific situation, please be sure to speak with an international student advisor by e-mailing isss-students@mail.wvu.edu.

 Q. I hold a Graduate Assistantship.
 Am I eligible to apply for CPT?

 A. While there are no regulations that prevent this, it is not recommended that students hold an assistantship while completing CPT.
-To best assess your specific situation, please be sure to speak with an international student advisor.
+To best assess your specific situation, please be sure to speak with an international student advisor at isss-students@mail.wvu.edu.

 Q. I have just been offered an internship opportunity that I want CPT authorization for.
 Can I begin work immediately?

-A. No. You must apply for CPT at least fifteen (15) business days before you wish to begin work.
-You must have been approved for and have received an updated I-20 signed by ISSS and endorsed for CPT before you may begin work.
+A. No. You must first discuss this opportunity with your academic advisor/department first to see if receiving credit for the experience is possible.
+If possible and you can enroll in the corresponding credit, you then must request CPT at least fifteen (15) business days before you wish to begin work and wait for authorization from ISSS.
+You must have been approved for and have received an updated I-20 signed by ISSS and endorsed for CPT before you may begin work and cannot work outside of the dates authorized.
 Your CPT endorsed I-20 is what you’ll show your employer that you are authorized to work off campus.
-If you work off campus without pre-approved work authorization, you may be in violation of your F-1 status and may face consequences up to and including having your visa status terminated.
+If you work off campus without pre-approved work authorization, you may be in violation of your F-1 status and may face consequences up to and including having your F-1 status terminated.

 Q. Do I need to apply for CPT for an unpaid internship?

 A. Yes.
 Remember CPT is often off campus employment.
-You should apply for work authorization for any internship/off campus employment/practicum, even if you will not be paid and wait for authorization before you can begin work.
+You should apply for work authorization for any internship/off campus employment/practicum, even if you will not be paid and wait for authorization before you can begin work or participation in the experience.

 Q. May I volunteer for an off-campus organization without CPT authorization?

 A. Even if you are not being paid for work you are performing off campus, you may still require CPT authorization.
-"Volunteer work" is considered work for which no one would be paid and is charitable in nature, such as helping in a soup kitchen or walking dogs at an animal shelter.
-If you are working for a company, and doing work in your field of study, this would be considered "unpaid employment," which does require work authorization such as CPT.
+"Volunteer work" is considered work for which no one would be paid and is charitable in nature, such as helping at a community food bank or walking dogs at an animal shelter.
+If you are working for a company, and doing work in your field of study, this would be considered "unpaid employment," which would require work authorization such as CPT.

 Q. I’m still confused, so what is the difference between unpaid internship and volunteering?